zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DropDownList.md

     ?>

 ### cascadeFromField
 Defines the field to be used to filter the data source.
-If not defiend the parent's dataValueField option will be used.
+If not defined the parent's dataValueField option will be used.
 Help topic showing how cascading functionality works

 #### Returns